 Artificial Intelligence (AI) is making significant inroads into the legal profession, promising to revolutionize how legal work is conducted.
-As this technology continues to evolve, it’s reshaping various aspects of law practice, from research and document review to predictive analytics and decision support.
+As this technology continues to evolve, it’s reshaping the legal industry, from research and document review to predictive analytics and decision support.
 While AI offers immense potential to enhance efficiency and accuracy in legal proceedings, recent events highlight the need for careful implementation and human oversight.

 The Promise of AI in Law